 July 21, 2023

-Lesa, Head of Content at Notabene, utilizes her deep knowledge in B2B SaaS and crypto marketing to produce compelling content that reinforces Notabene's position as a key thought leader in the crypto regulatory technology field.
+Lesa Moné uses her deep editorial and crypto experience to produce compelling and informative content in the crypto regulatory technology field.

 Summary

-• FATF’s Targeted Update (June 2023) clarifies that Travel Rule is a pre-transaction obligation.
+FATF’s Targeted Update (June 2023) clarifies that Travel Rule is a pre-transaction obligation.

-• Despite an overall increase in compliance efforts, Notabene's study (April 2023) reveals only 20% of VASPs send Travel Rule information pre-settlement.
+Despite an overall increase in compliance efforts, Notabene's study (April 2023) reveals only 20% of VASPs send Travel Rule information pre-settlement.

-• Crypto transactions pose unique compliance challenges due to their instantaneous and irreversible nature, limiting time for pre-transaction checks compared to traditional SWIFT payments.
+Crypto transactions pose unique compliance challenges due to their instantaneous and irreversible nature, limiting time for pre-transaction checks compared to traditional SWIFT payments.

-• Notabene's platform aids VASPs in navigating these complexities, enabling comprehensive pre-transaction checks while maintaining transaction speed and efficiency.
+Notabene's platform aids VASPs in navigating these complexities, enabling comprehensive pre-transaction checks while maintaining transaction speed and efficiency.

 In June 2023, the Financial Action Task Force (FATF) published a Targeted Update report on the global state of Travel Rule adoption.
 The report stressed that the Travel Rule must be applied before a crypto transaction occurs.
 Yet, insights from our study published in April 2023 revealed that nearly 40% of companies reporting compliance are not fulfilling their obligations before the crypto transaction occurs.